khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 - Like [modals](https://design.gitlab.com/components/modals), drawers should never take the user by surprise when they open.
 Let a user’s action, such as using a button, a link or selecting an option, trigger the drawer.

 #### Closing
-- There is one primary way to close the drawer, by using the close icon in the actions section.
-All drawers should have this action available to users.
+- The primary way to close the drawer is by using the close icon in the header.
+All drawers should have this action.

 - The second way to close the drawer is by using the `esc` key.
 This is primarily meant to help with accessibility.